Modern YEAR TWELVE

 ———————–Invasion! #3

 Invasion! is a gigantic crossover event in which several intergalactic races form an alliance with the goal of eradicating all metahuman life on Earth (our world deemed most threatening because it has the most metahumans).
 Secretly, the Dominators, evil leaders of the alien alliance, want to replicate the metahuman gene and create their own super-warriors.
 (In addition to the Dominators, the alliance comprises the following alien races: Khunds, Thanagarians, Psions, Durlans, the Gil’Dishpan, the Warlords of Okaara, Citadelians, and Daxamites.)
 By the time ‘tec #595 occurs, the aliens have already taken over several parts of the Earth and Max Lord has asked Batman to help the JLI in Australia.
 Batman politely turns him down, stating that the alien war is a metahuman issue and therefore, out of his league.
 However, Batman soon encounters a shapeshifting Durlan known as a Zheerfang on the streets of Gotham and realizes the war has come to him.
-Batman winds up in Cuba battling Khund hooligans and Thanagarian hawkmen.
+Batman soon winds up in Havana, Cuba with a mission to destroy an enemy munitions factory.
+After luring Khund hooligans and Thanagarian hawkmen out of the factory, the Caped Crusader blows up the building.
 Invasion! #2-3 finish out the story and involve literally hundreds of heroes, including Batman.
 First, a superhero summit is organized, which gathers nearly every superhero in the DCU—including the JLI, the New Guardians, Wonder Woman, Phantom Stranger, the Doom Patrol, the Suicide Squad (including Ambush Bug, Shade the Changing Man, Black Orchid, and Heat Wave), the Creeper, Deadman, Firestorm, Flash, Deadman, Hawk, Dove (Dawn Granger), Swamp Thing, Animal Man, the Atom, Power Girl, the Spectre, Wildcat (Yolanda Montez), several Green Lanterns, Atom Smasher (aka Albert Rothstein, formerly known as Nuklon), and many more.
 (Note that Robin is erroneously shown here in a very bad continuity error.
 He definitely should not be here as he has recently been killed.)
 Superman, Captain Atom, Amanda Waller, Max Lord, and General Wade Eiling lead the meeting, which briefs everyone on how the war will be fought.
 This superhero summit is also shown in Adventures of Superman #449.
 A more detailed slice of this scene is also shown in Hawk & Dove Vol. 3 #1.
 Batman then heads back to Gotham for ‘tec #596, where he works toward shutting down a snuff-film ring.
 GCPD Lieutenant Stanley Kitch debuts.
 While Batman fights tough guy Tonka in an alley, both men are startled by strange photo-negative lights emanating from the sky.
 This, of course, is the Gene Bomb explosion, as shown in the Invasion #3!
 Intro, which adds some detail to Batman’s combat versus Tonka.
 The detonation of the Gene Bomb has various effects.
 While it kills many metahumans, including Doom Patrollers Celsius and Scott Fischer, it also grants powers to some humans—most notably Crazy Jane, Lodestone, and Max Lord.
 (Max will soon manifest the telepathic ability of persuasion, although the use of the power will give him severe nosebleeds.)
 The Gene Bomb also mutates The Tasmanian Devil and resurrects Metamorpho!
 Notably, several others are given powers thanks to direct experimentation by the Dominators.
 These folks—including Snapper Carr, Looking Glass, and others—are known as The Blasters.
 Immediately after the Gene Bomb goes off, as seen in ‘tec #597, Batman continues his fight with Tonka, soon busting the snuff-film ring.
 Batman then returns his focus to Invasion #3!, which sees the alien hordes defeated.
 Batman angrily delivers a defeated Major Force back to General Eiling.
 After the Invasion dust settles, a new status quo has arrived.

 –REFERENCE: In JLA Secret Files and Origins #2 Part 2.
 The JLI upgrades its computer system to Thanagarian tech salvaged during Invasion.
 All the case-files and criminal databases are uploaded into a high-powered aqua-drive.
 Most incarnations of the Justice League will use this Thanagarian computer, moving forward.